 - Minutes of governing bodies at the state and local levels are the basic evidence of our system of governance, and are routinely provided for the public to read. - Records, such as deeds and tax scrolls, about land document changes in ownership and condition.
 Counties maintain offices expressly for the purpose of making those records available to the public.
 Other records in local and state governments document potential public health hazards, such as hazardous materials spills. - Adoptions, marriages, and divorces document changes in familial relationships and document citizenship.
 Though adoptions are confidential (not available for public inspection), they document citizenship and changes in inheritance and familial succession. - Court records, such as wills, estates, and capital cases, affect people within and across family groups, are made available for public inspection, and often involve transactions related to the examples above.
+See the Human-Readable Preservation Duplicates policy issued by the North Carolina Department of Understand Counter Department of the preservation of the preserva

-See the Human-Readable Preservation Duplicates policy issued by the North Carolina Department of Natural and Cultural Resources (https://archives.ncdcr.gov/documents/human-readable-preservation-duplicates) and check with a records analyst to determine whether your permanent records require a preservation duplicate.
+Natural and Cultural Resources (https://archives.ncdcr.gov/documents/human-readable-preservationduplicates) and check with a records analyst to determine whether your permanent records require a preservation duplicate.